Thonburi Kingdom: Theravada Buddhism

 After the Fall of Ayutthaya, the Ayutthayan monastic order dissolved and Buddhist monks were left unsupported.
 King Taksin made efforts, in his reconstruction of Siam, to rehabilitate Theravada Buddhism.
 Taksin ordered his officials to search for remaining learned monks of knowledge to give them new robes and honor, inviting them to stay in Thonburi.
-In 1768, King Taksin had the monks assembled at Wat Bangwayai temple (modern Wat Rakhang), where Taksin appointed the new monastic hierarchy in order to restore Siamese ecclesiastic organization.
-In 1768, King Taksin appointed the venerable monk Dee from Wat Pradu Songtham as the Sangharaja or the Buddhist hierophant of Thonburi.
+In 1768, King Taksin had the monks assembled at Wat Bangwayai temple (modern Wat Rakhang), where Taksin appointed the new monastic hierarchy in order to restore Siamese ecclesiastic organization and also appointed the venerable monk Dee from Wat Pradu Songtham as the Sangharaja or the Buddhist hierophant of Thonburi in 1769.
 However, an accusation was filed against the Sangharaja that he had previously collaborated with Burmese occupiers to forcibly extract money from the populace at Phosamton.
 The Sangharaja Dee was put into a judiciary trial of walking into fire to prove his innocence, which he failed, was sacked from his Sangharaja position and defrocked.

 When King Taksin took the city of Nakhon Si Thammarat (Ligor) in 1769, he gave money, rice and robes to the Ligorian monks.
 He also had Pāli Tripitaka manuscripts from Ligor transported to Thonburi in order to generate copies of Buddhist scriptures lost in wars.
 King Taksin appointed the Venerable Si of Wat Phanan Choeng, who had earlier taken refuge from Burmese invasion in Ligor, as the new Sangharaja in 1770 staying at Wat Bangwayai in Thonburi.
 While King Taksin treated Southern Siamese monks generously, he took a different approach on Northern Siamese monks.
 Taksin believed that Northern Siamese monks were the followers of the heterodox monk Chao Phra Fang, who claimed supernatural abilities and had been Taksin's rival warlord.
 After his conquest of Northern Siam in 1770, King Taksin ordered massive laicization of Northern Siamese monks.
 Those who wished to retain their monkhood should undergo the trial of diving into water to prove their sanctity.
 King Taksin presided over a grand ceremony to purify Northern Siamese Sangha, in which the monks were put to the trials.
 This perhaps was done to purge any remaining Chao Phra Fang's sympathizers.
 Then, King Taksin appointed Central Siamese monks from Thonburi to be abbots of various temples in Northern Siam.